DerickEddington/sem_safe/README.md

 Signal-handling is not the only use-case.
 POSIX Semaphores also enable various patterns of coordinating and synchronizing multiple processes, which could be compelling.
 This crate provides an analogue of the C API that can be used for various other semaphore use-cases.
-Currently, only the "unnamed" semaphores' API is supported, for both the shared-between-multiple-processes mode or the private-to-only-a-single-process mode.
-The rest of the API for "timed-wait" and for "named" semaphores could be implemented in the future.
+Both the *unnamed* and the *named* semaphores APIs are supported, for both the shared-between-multiple-processes mode or the private-to-only-a-single-process mode.
+The rest of the API for "timed-wait" could be implemented in the future.

 Unlike `std::thread` parking, this crate does not require the `std` library, and this crate's semaphores can wake multiple threads on a single semaphore, can model resource counts greater than